1

 His lips curled in a coy half-grin that revealed the dimple in his right cheek.
 Be still, my heart.
 “I could be.”

-He grabbed my arm, looking at me as if I were the most stubborn man on the planet.
+He looked at me as if I were the most frustrating man on the planet.
 “So let me.
 That’s why we’re here, aren’t we?”

 I nagged my brain for an excuse, somewhere between fact, that I wanted him, and fiction, that I didn’t.
-“You are a catch.
+“You’re a catch.
 But we work together.
-Things could get messy if we hooked up.”
+Things’ll get messy if we hooked up.”

 He got me there.
 He was at the stage in his career where he did actual field work.
-I spent most of my days at work scanning and filling; I couldn’t even get into the training hall on my own.
+I spent most of my days at work scanning and filling.
 “Until I pass the Ram and become medallioned.
 What then?
-We’ll be bona-fide colleagues.”
+We’ll be legit colleagues.”

 He sighed, probably as tired of hearing my excuses as I was of giving them.
 “You won’t be eligible to take the Ram until next year.
 And by then, we’ll be madly in love and this conversation won’t matter.”

-A Sapphire Medallion separated a legitimate demon hunter from some Joe who decided one day to hunt demons, seeing how much the state us paid.
-To earn a Sapphire Medallion, you first had to pass The Ram exam, for which a Bachelor’s in Demonology was a prerequisite.
+A Sapphire Medallion separated legitimate demon hunters from wannabes.
+To earn one, you had to pass The Ram exam.
 Unprofessional demon hunters weren’t common, though.
-Most of them died before they made a name for themselves, and those that did survive their first hunt typically weren’t dumb enough to go for a second.
+Most of them died before they made a name for themselves, and those that survived their first hunt typically weren’t dumb enough to attempt a second.

-“I don’t need distractions,” I said, “I need to start preparing for the Ram now.
-Surely, you know what that’s like.
-You finally got your medallion this year.
+“I don’t need distractions,” I said, “I need to start prepping for the Ram now.
+Surely, you remember what that’s like.
+You finally got your medallion in February.
 I plan on taking the Ram only once.”
 The Ram exam was available in the first and third quarters of the year.
-While you could take it over and over, until you passed, your professional career would be in limbo for six months until the examination period opened again.
+While you could keep taking it until you passed, your professional career would be in limbo until the examination period opened again.

 “A lot of agents don’t pass The Ram their first time.
 So?”